JW-Limited/Crypterv2/README.md

 - **Customizable**: Tailor encryption settings to your specific needs.
 - **File and Folder Encryption**: Secure individual files or entire directories.

+## Installation

+To install CrypterV2, follow these steps:

+1. Download the latest release from the [Releases](https://github.com/JW-Limited/Crypterv2/releases) page.
+2. Follow the installation instructions for your operating system on the release page.

 ## How it works
 <p align="center">
   <img width="817" alt="image" src="https://github.com/JW-Limited/Crypterv2/assets/120219149/65fa4514-1412-4920-bd05-0e412ee8c4b5">